genevate/style_guides/programming/languages/ruby.md

 ## Exceptions

-* $! can be used to capture currently thrown exception, although not always intuitively readable.
 * Don't rescue Exception, rescue StandardError instead.
 Exception catches all exception types including SyntaxError, LoadError, NoMemoryError, Interrupt (i.e. CONTROL+C), etc. which is usually not what you want.
 * Avoid using inline rescue statements (can be useful when converting exceptions into return values, however).
 Example: